 Whatever you do, don’t ignore the letter because your licence automatically expires on your 70th birthday.
-Drive after this momentous birthday without renewing your licence and you’ll be breaking the law.
+Driving without renewing your licence is breaking the law.

 Renewing your licence is a very simple process.
 There are organisations that will do all the paperwork for you, but it’s easy to do it by yourself.
-The following steps apply:
+Follow these steps:

 This form is sent through the post by the DVLA.
 You should receive it 90 days before your 70th birthday.
-If you don’t want to retain your C1 entitlement, this is the form you complete and return to the DVLA.
+If you don’t want to retain your C1 entitlement, this is the form you complete and return.

 Forms D2 and D4

-Anyone who wants to renew C1 entitlement on driving licenses granted to you under “grandfather rights” you must order forms D2 and D4 from the DVLA.
+Anyone who wants to keep the C1 entitlement on their driving licence under grandfather rights must order forms D2 and D4 from the DVLA.
 You can do this by visiting the DVLA website.
-D2 is your renewal application while D4 is the medical test.
-This must be completed by your GP and there will be a fee to pay.
+Form D2 is the application for renewal and form D4 is the medical test.
+This must be filled in by your GP and there will be a fee to pay.

 You must notify the DVLA of any health issues, even pre-existing ones that have worsened.
 Notifiable conditions include:

-If you’ve got any medical conditions that may affect your ability to drive, you may have to take further tests.
+If you’ve got any medical conditions that may impact your ability to drive, you may have to take further tests.
 Although the good news is that the DVLA often pays the bill.

 In addition, you’ll need an eye test.
-Because you’re over the age of 60, you’re automatically entitled to a free eye test every two years.
-One word of caution is that the sight test for a C1 licence renewal application is more stringent than a standard eye test.
+Because you’re over 60 years old, you’re automatically entitled to a free eye test every two years.
+One word of caution is that the eye test for a C1 licence renewal application is more stringent than a standard vision test.
 If you wear glasses, don’t forget to take them along to your appointment.
 The same applies if you wear contact lenses.

 Completing the application

 You must complete the form and return it to the DVLA along with your current licence photocard.
-You must inform the DVLA, using the form, of your medical history and any medical conditions or disabilities that might affect your driving.
+You must inform the DVLA, using the form, of your medical history and any health conditions or disabilities that might impair your driving ability.